 Now That You’re the Court Appointed Guardian, Here Is a Summary of Your Duties and Powers Under NJ Guardianship Law

-Let’s Discuss the Ongoing Nature of the Guardianship Relationship After the Entry of a Judgment of Guardianship
+Let’s Discuss the Ongoing Nature of the Guardianship Relationship Following Entry of a Guardianship Appointment

-Once you’ve been appointed as the legal guardian of another person, you have almost total decision-making authority over that person’s life and matters relating to it, except for the power to make a will, file for divorce, transfer assets and income, and permit a marriage in the absence of further court approval.
+Once you’ve been appointed as the legal guardian of another person, you have significant almost total decision-making authority over that person’s life, except for the power to make a will, file for divorce, transfer assets and income, and permit marriage in the absence of further court approval.
 I have recently written several new and important blogs that discuss limitations placed upon guardians in the medical, health care, and legal decision authority over a declared incapacitated person.
 You can find these blogs here.

 A guardian is not legally obligated to financially support his/her ward from his or her personal funds, nor is he or she liable to a third person for the debts of the ward.
 A guardian is also not legally liable for injury to the ward resulting from the wrongful conduct of third persons including medical or other care providers, unless the guardian did not exercise reasonable care in choosing the medical provider.

 If you have been appointed as a limited guardian, meaning a guardian with specific but limited power, your judgment of Limited Guardianship will specify the limitations upon your authority as guardian, or alternatively, identify the areas of decision-making retained by the incapacitated person.
 Otherwise, the guardian becomes the alter-ego of their ward and is the ultimate decision-maker when decisions must be made.

 What Are the Duties and Powers of a Court Appointed Guardian in New Jersey

-Posting of a Surety Bond to Protect Against the Theft, Malfeasance and Laziness of the Guardian
+Posting of a Surety Bond to Protect Against the Theft, Malfeasance and the Laziness of the Guardian